mcmadhatter/robot-actuator-esp32-v8/README.md

+# Dev Actuator branch

+~ This branch is just for the CAD developement of the larger actuator.
+It is a work in progress and is not yet ready for printing.
+Please feel free to add comments/constructive critisim to the issus list.

 # robot-actuator-esp32-v8
 This is the repo for the robot actuator v8 based on an ESP32 as the brains of each robot arm actuator.